GeorgeNikas02/Solar-plant-SQL-Analysis/README.md

 ## Purpose
 This project was created as a practical SQL portfolio project to develop and demonstrate data analysis skills using a realistic energy-sector dataset.

-This project was created as a practical SQL portfolio project to develop and demonstrate data analysis skills using a realistic energy-sector dataset.